Frequently Asked Questions

 Ghee vs. Coconut Oil:

 Why does this matter?
-The butter from grass-fed cow’s milk is superior to other butter in many ways:
+The butter from grassfed cow’s milk is simply superior to other butter in the following ways:

 - It contains much higher levels of Vitamin K2, a nutrient that is extremely important for heart health.

 - The Omega-3 fatty acid content, another critical component of a healthy heart, is greater.

 - Levels of Conjugated Linoleic Acid (CLA) are higher.
 CLA is a naturally occurring, good trans-fat (as opposed to the bad trans-fats produced in a factory) that’s been linked to positive health effects, such as superior heart health and tumor suppression.
 It has been shown that pasture feeding leads to dairy CLA levels 3-5 times that of grain-fed cattle.

 - There are higher levels of Vitamin A and Carotene, giving grass-fed butter its rich yellow color.

 In countries where cows are mostly grassfed, dairy fat is associated with a lower risk of heart disease.
 Aside from all the nutritional benefits, grassfed butter tastes exceptionally better too.
 Ultra-creamy and smooth, you Simply can’t beat the satisfying flavor of butter that comes from happy cows free to roam outside and graze on what nature provides them.